HX-Rd/GithubAccessTokenAuthorization/README.md

 ### RequiredScopes
 *Optional*
 *Default is null*
 If this value is null, there are no scope restrictions.
-If you provide scopes here, the token must provide all of these scopes to be able to access the api
+If you provide scopes here, the token must provide all of these scopes to be able to access the api.
+Here you can find the github oauth scope list [Github scopes](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/)

 ## Protecting an endpoint
 Here is an simple example on how to protect an endpoint